paritosh0707/Dockrion/docs/SCHEMA_PACKAGE_SPEC.md

 | Business constants | Common package | Schema defines structure, common defines values |

 **Principle:** Schema is pure data + validation.
 No side effects, no I/O, no business logic.

+**Key Rule:** If it touches the file system, network, or environment, it's NOT schema's job.

 ---